Sell natural produce with out certification until 2020, do not use ‘Jaivik Bharat brand’

 The self-certification of turnover of small organic manufacturers and aggregators will be taken into consideration, the FSSAI said.

 It is not unusual for manufacturers to use unfair practices and get away with loopholes in meal labeling norms.
-There could also be chances that we may also mistake natural or loose-variety ingredients to be natural as customers.
+There could also be chances that we may mistake natural or loose-variety ingredients to be natural as customers.
 There is an international motion to persuade lawmakers to force GMO ingredients to place GMO labels on their food and overtly declare it changed into growing.
 All other ingredients without such labels are assumed to be natural.
-To safeguard ourselves from scrupulous practices and buy the simplest proper organic meals, right here are a few steps and precautions to be taken.
+To safeguard ourselves from scrupulous practices and buy the simplest, proper organic meals, here are a few steps and precautions to be taken.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.